Logistics in eCommerce

 Share of Consumers Not Willing To Use Smart Lockers for Out-of-Home (OOH) Delivery by Country, 2022

 The growth in parcel locker usage showcases a changing dynamic in delivery preferences.
 Still, not everyone is on board with this method.
-In a 2022 survey conducted by SendCloud and Nielsen, consumer willingness to use smart lockers for out-of-home (OOH) deliveries varies significantly by country.
+In a 2022 survey conducted by SendCloud and Nielsen, consumer willingness to use smart lockers for out-of-home (OOH) deliveries varies significantly by country:

-The Netherlands shows the highest reluctance, with 58% of respondents indicating they are not willing to use such services.
-This sentiment is similarly echoed in Belgium (54%) and France (52%).
-In Austria and Germany, the figures are marginally lower, with 47% and 46% respectively expressing their unwillingness.
+• The Netherlands shows the highest reluctance, with 58% of respondents indicating they are not willing to use such services.

-The United Kingdom, Spain, and the United States showcase greater acceptance, but still have significant portions resisting the idea, with figures of 42%, 40%, and 35% respectively.
-Italy is the most open to the concept among the countries surveyed, with only 29% of respondents showing aversion to using smart lockers for OOH deliveries.
+• The United Kingdom, Spain, and the United States showcase greater acceptance, but still have significant portions resisting the idea, with figures of 42%, 40%, and 35% respectively.

 COVID-19: Labor Shortages & eCommerce Order Complexities

 For better context, let's take a look at how COVID-19 has impacted the eCommerce logistics market and how the sector has bounced back from the difficulties created by the pandemic.
-In a survey published by the Switzerland-based company Kardex, several challenges stood out regarding the impact of COVID-19 on order management processes.

-The primary issues included labor shortages (40.2%), rising customer expectations around expedited deliveries (35.9%), an increased volume of eCommerce orders (35%), and the need to fulfill more orders rapidly and affordably (34.2%).
 Other responses highlighted concerns around order accuracy, physical space constraints, multiple order fulfillment channels, order management complexity, visibility, return order management, and a global view of orders and inventory.
+Interestingly, 8.5% of respondents indicated they were unaffected by the challenges listed.

 Prime delivery van

 While the challenges brought about by COVID-19 have been manifold, they also led to shifts in the demand patterns within the logistics sector.
-According to data collated from DHL, Transport Intelligence, and estimates provided by Statista, the onset of the COVID-19 pandemic in 2020 led to a shift in the logistics services in demand.

-Leading the pack was the eCommerce last mile service, often defined as the final step of the delivery process from a distribution center or facility to the end user, which experienced a demand of 21%.
+According to data collated from DHL, Transport Intelligence, and estimates provided by Statista, leading the pack was the eCommerce last mile service, often defined as the final step of the delivery process from a distribution center or facility to the end user, which experienced a demand of 21%.
 This was closely followed by eCommerce fulfillment, registering an 18% demand.

 Logistics Services Estimated to Be in Demand After the COVID-19 Crisis, 2020